A guide to changing your dogs food

 Begin by introducing the new diet as a low proportion of their old diet, then gradually alter the ratio of old food to new food over the period of about a week until your pet has completely transitioned to the new diet.
-For the first couple of days, work with a ratio of around 25% new food to 75% old food, and monitor your pet’s behavior and food consumption.
+For the first couple of days, work with a ratio of around 25% new food to 75% old food, and monitor your pet’s behaviour and food consumption.

 If all the signs are good after a couple of days, start to alter the ratio of new food to old.
 Gradually increase the percentage of new food so that it is 50/50 after four days, then 75% new food to 25% old after six days.
 Finally, if your dog is tolerating the food well, start feeding them on 100% new food after seven or eight days.
 It’s a good idea to keep your regular feeding routine, keep mealtimes and eating areas the same while you transition your pet to a new diet.
 Talk with your veterinarian if you have any concerns about the way your pet is transitioning to the new food.

 Once your pet has taken to their new diet and is no longer being fed any of their old food, you should keep feeding this new diet for at least two months so your pet can feel the full benefit of their new nutrition, and you can better gauge how well they are responding to it.
-The best kind of diet will show in your pet’s appearance, resulting in a healthy body weight, great skin, and a shiny coat, on top of minimal stomach upsets and good stool quality.
+The best kind of diet will show in your pet’s appearance, resulting in a healthy body weight, great skin and a shiny coat, on top of minimal stomach upsets and good stool quality.

 Pet owners that have placed their pets on a new diet for health reasons should ideally schedule a check-up with their veterinarian to monitor their pet’s progress and see if their new diet is managing their health condition.